 Isabella and Victor Karsnitsky around 1939.
 Image: Registration card of V. E. Karsnitsky.

-Isabella was born in 1902 in a Lithuanian town Kaunas, and must have been quite a prodigy, because immediately after arriving in Shanghai she got several large commissions.
+Isabella was born in 1902 in a Lithuanian town Kaunas (then Kovna), and must have been quite a prodigy, because immediately after arriving in Shanghai she joined the Arts & Crafts firm and received several large commissions.
 She created the bronze statues of Hermes, Eros and Aphrodite decorating the clock tower of the General Post Office that opened in November 1924 on the north side of Suzhou Creek.

 (Photo by Nicholas Kitto)